Kirdow/Ultimodum/README.md

 ========
 Ever felt closing the game just to try a new mod was annoying?
 Well Ultimodum is here to resolve that.
 <br> By the use of Lua, Ultimodum allows you to make your mods within the game itself, without the need to restart the game.
 It does this by using Lua scripts for the programming, while still giving you the same power Java would to a strong degree.
+<br><br>
+If you've played games like World of Warcraft, you should be fairly familiar with the addon system used there.
+Ultimodum is a recreation of WoW AddOns within Minecraft.

 Setting up the environment
 ========